 How to Soundproof your Floors

-To successfully soundproof a floor you need to add a layer of acoustic underlay to isolate and block both the impact and airborne noise.
-This result cannot be achieved with all impact noise products.
-Very few are able to do both.
+To successfully soundproof a floor you need to add a layer of acoustic underlay to isolate and block BOTH the impact and airborne noise.

-Please note it is very important that you do not allow Hardwood or Tiles to touch the wall or skirting boards in the final installation as this will allow noise to structurally transmit down the walls.
+When installing hardwood or tiles do not allow them to touch the wall or skirting boards in the final installation as this will allow noise to structurally transmit down the walls.